 Submission Period: September 1–October 15, 2018

-Fill out the Official Entry Form for applicants and email it to email@example.com.
+Instructions and the Official Entry Form will be available on September 1.
 You will need to include a downloadable link to your video (Google Drive, Dropbox, etc.).
 This link should remain active until December 1, 2018.

 Videos will be judged by a panel of leading science video production, communication and art professionals to determine finalists and 1st, 2nd and 3rd place prizes.
 Entries will be judged based on creativity, inspiration of videos and adherence to criteria explained above for this competition.
 Judges use a rubric in evaluation.